opendcs/opendcs/docs/source/dev-docs.rst

          5, Precip, in, none
          6, Zero, raw, none

-By adding these files, developers can create comprehensive tests to ensure the correctness and reliability of new or modified Decodes Functions.
+By adding these files, developers can create tests to ensure the correctness and reliability of the Decodes language including new or modified Decodes Functions.

 Algorithms
 ~~~~~~~~~~